 Cons

 Using resistance technology, you can use the machine to smash your strength training and fitness goals with exercises that target the back, shoulders, chest, arms, abs, and legs.
-The Bowflex Xtreme offers the highest standards of design and manufacturing quality and has a 97% recommendation rate among their reviews and testimonials.
+The Bowflex Xtreme offers the highest design and manufacturing quality standards and has a 97% recommendation rate among their reviews and testimonials.

 It features a sliding seat rail for rowing exercises and leg presses.
 It has a lat tower with an angled bar to help build shoulder and back strength quickly.
 It also comes with a squat bar to target your legs.